 Two tech entrepreneurs who sold their electronic point of sale (EPOS) business to a Swedish payments giant are returning with a new venture.

-Robin Knox and Paul Walton are preparing to formally launch Boundary – a smart home security system – after spotting a gap in the market for a more sophisticated wireless solution expensive and unreliable alarm systems.
+Robin Knox and Paul Walton are preparing to formally launch Boundary – a smart home security system – after spotting a gap in the market for a more sophisticated wireless solution.

 The Edinburgh duo, who also helped set up technology seed investor Seed Haus, sold their previous business – Intelligent Point of Sale (IPOS) – in 2016 to Swedish payments firm iZettle, which in turn was bought by PayPal last year for £1.6 billion.

 Knox and Walton are now launching a £50,000 fundraising campaign on the Kickstarter crowdfunding website ahead of the public release of their Boundary home security system in March 2020.